 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Let’s take a look at what they offer and how their treatments compare with competitors.
+Let’s take a look at one service, Keeps, and explore what they offer and how their treatments compare with competitors.

 Finasteride from Keeps

 Finasteride is a 1-milligram pill that’s taken daily and is only available with a prescription.
-It’s the generic version of Propecia, and it contains the same amount of active ingredient as Propecia and Hims, another competitor.
+It’s the generic version of Propecia.
+It contains the same amount of active ingredient as Propecia and finasteride from Hims, another competitor.

 Minoxidil from Keeps

-Minoxidil is sold by Keeps as a solution that you apply to the scalp with a dropper or as a foam that you apply with your hands.
-Both contain 5 percent of the active ingredient, which is the same dosage as competitors like Hims, Rogaine, Target Hair Growth Treatment, and Walgreens Hair Regrowth Treatment.
+Keeps sells minoxidil as a solution that you apply to your scalp with a dropper or as a foam that you apply with your hands.
+Both contain 5 percent of the active ingredient, which is the same dosage as competitors like Hims, Rogaine, Target Hair Regrowth Treatment, and Walgreens Hair Regrowth Treatment.

-Minoxidil is the generic version of Rogaine, and you don’t need a prescription to use it.
+Minoxidil is the generic version of Rogaine.
+You don’t need a prescription to use it.

 The FDA has approved minoxidil for male and female pattern baldness.
-It works best on the crown and vertex of the head.
+It works best on the crown of the head.

 Ketoconazole from Keeps

 Keeps sells shampoo with 2 percent topical ketoconazole, which is a generic version of Nizoral.
-Ketoconazole is an antifungal medication, and it can be used off-label for hair loss.
+Ketoconazole is an antifungal medication that can be used off-label for hair loss.